OneMoreSummer/academic-kickstart/content/post/how-goldilocks-beats-david-goliath-a-look-at-the-underdog-effect-in-english-cricket/index.md

   focal_point: Smart
   preview_only: false
 ---
-In international cricket male English later borns DO NOT do better than early borns.
+In international cricket, male English later borns DO NOT do better than early borns.

 In general middle born (Q2 & Q3) do better with the following exceptions: